openvinotoolkit/model_server/demos/real_time_stream_analysis/python/README.md

 Specific use case actions are defined in use case implementation - some notifications could be sent to another service if object of interest has been detected etc.

 As part of postprocessing, inference results can be visualized.
-The demo can optionally start Flask server that will host inference preview as defined for the use case.
+The demo emits RTSP stream that will host inference preview as defined for the use case.

 ## Prerequisites

 In order to make this demo work you need to:
 - use Python 3.7+
+- have a ffmpeg program installed
 - have access to live RTSP stream
 - have access to OpenVINO Model Server with your model of choice deployed
 - have a use case implementation